ratt-ru/shadeMS/README.md

   -C COLUMN, --col COLUMN
                         Name of visibility column (default is DATA), if needed.
 This is used if the axis specifications do not explicitly include a column.
-For multiple plots, thuis can be given multiple times, or as a comma-separated list.
+For multiple plots, this can be given multiple times, or as a comma-separated list.
 Two-column arithmetic is recognized.
   --noflags             Enable to ignore flags.
 Default is to omit flagged
                         data.
   --noconj              Do not show conjugate points in u,v plots (default =
-                        plot conjugates)
+                        plot conjugates).

 Plot axes setup:
   --xmin XMIN           Minimum x-axis value (default = data min).
 For